 Administered by the Arizona Commission on the Arts’ AZ Youth Arts Council, the Youth Arts Engagement Grant is a funding opportunity for projects that support young people’s stories and ideas through creative expression.

-The application for Fiscal Year 2021 Youth Arts Engagment Grants is now open.
+The application period for Fiscal Year 2021 Youth Arts Engagment Grants has been extended through Sunday, March 28.

 Arizona arts organizations, collaboratives, youth councils, clubs or similar organizations that are majority youth-led (20 years-old and under).
 An adult’s role is as an ally or accomplice supporting and ensuring youth leadership and shared decision making.

 - Main applicant must be under the age of 20

 - Project provides an artistic experience for the direct benefit of young people under the age of 20 in Arizona